What’s your fall marathon taper plan look like?

 Low sodium levels and dehydration tend to be the primary cause.

-And you’ll show up to the starting line well hydrated and ready for great race.
+And you’ll show up to the starting line well hydrated and ready for a great race.

-Set aside time for quiet meditation, or use these tips on yoga for runners to set the stage for mindfulness.
+Set aside time for quiet meditation (even just 5 minutes), or use yoga to set the stage for mindfulness.

-Rehearsing this will help ease any pre-race nervousness, and help train your brain to go the distance.
+Rehearsing this will help ease pre-race nervousness and train your brain to go the distance.

-If you’re not into visualizing, here’s another way to get your mind right during the marathon tapering phase...watch some great running movies.
+If you’re not into visualizing, here’s another way to get your mind right during the taper: Watch some great running movies.

 Want to run a 26.2-mile marathon, celebrate all your hard work, and enjoy the experience?